Seventh Crusade: Interlude in Cyprus

-While the king would not negotiate with Muslims, he would with the pagan Mongols following the precedent set by the pope.
+While the king would not negotiate with Muslims, he did so with the Mongols following the precedent of the pope.
 In December 1248, two Nestorians, called Mark and David, arrived at Nicosia.
 They were sent by the Mongol general Eljigidei Noyan, the commissioner of the Great Khan at Mosul, bringing a letter expressing the Mongols’ sympathy for Christianity.
 Louis responded by sending the Arabic-speaking André de Longjumeau to meet with the general.
 He carried with him a chapel, relics for its altar and other presents.
-From Eljigidei’s camp, de Longjumeau sent on to Mongolia.
+From Eljigidei's camp, de Longjumeau sent on to Mongolia.
 On his arrival at Karakorum, he found that Güyük, with whom the pope had negotiated, had died, with his widow Oghul Qaimish now as regent.
-She regarded the king’s gifts as the tribute due to her and declined sending a large expedition to the West.
+She regarded the king's gifts as the tribute due to her and declined sending a large expedition to the West.
 De Longjumeau returned in 1252 with a patronizing letter thanking her vassal Louis for his attentions, requesting that similar gifts each year.
 Apparently shocked by this response, Louis still hoped to achieve an eventual Mongol alliance.

 Before coming to Cyprus, Louis had collected food and weapons for the army on the island, but his commissariat had not expected to have to feed so many.
-By spring, it was practical to sail against Egypt and Louis called on local Italian merchants for the necessary ships.
-The Venetians disapproved of the whole endeavor and would not help.
-There was open war between the Genoese and Pisans in Syria, with Louis allied with the Genoese.
+By spring, it was practical to sail against Egypt and Louis called on local Italian merchants for their ships.
+The Venetians disapproved of the endeavour and were unwilling to help due to their open war against the Genoese and their allies the Pisans in Acre, let alone to Louis' alliance with the Genoese.
 John of Ibelin, son of the Old Lord and now ruler of Arsuf, managed to secure a truce for three years, and by the end of May the ships were provided.
 In the meantime, Louis received many callers while at Nicosia.
 Hethoum of Armenia sent him gifts.
 Bohemond V of Antioch requested several hundred archers to protect his principality from brigands, which were provided.
 Maria of Brienne came to beg for help for the Latin empire being threatened by John III Ducas Vatatzes, the emperor of Nicaea.
 Her pleas were refused as the Crusade against the infidel took precedence.
 Loyalist Hugh IV of Burgundy had spent the winter in Achaea and convinced their ruler William of Villehardouin to join the Crusade.
 He arrived with ships and Frankish soldiers from the Morea, to remain for the duration.